 Five Items That Often Get Overlooked in Wills and Other Estate Planning Document

-Having estate planning documents in place, such as a will, living will, and powers of attorney, helps to protect you and your loved ones when the unexpected occurs.
-A surprising number of people tend to put off this task until it is too late, however.
+Having estate planning documents in place such as a will, living will, and powers of attorney, helps to protect you and your loved ones when the unexpected occurs.
+A surprising number of people tend to put off this task until it is too late.
 Among those who do have a will, it is not uncommon for people to overlook important issues and assets.
 This could end up creating confusion and costly delays, impacting those you care about for years into the future.

 When a person passes in Milltown, their estate must be settled in Middlesex County Surrogate’s Court.
 If you do not have a will in place at the time of your death, it subjects your property and assets to complex laws and jeopardizes inheritance rights of your family and friends.
 Be sure you have all of your affairs in order before it is too late!
 Contact the Law Office of Jordan B. Rickards to start your process of estate planning.
 When you are working with us, be sure to discuss the following five items so they can be included in your estate plan.

 Speak With Our Middlesex County Family Law Attorney